Blog

 5. Continuous Remediation

-Given the range of systems, hardware, facilities, and software that you must assess, it is likely that you will have a fragmented collection of risk assessments (and remediation needs) for all these different parts of your organization that you have to protect.
+Given the range of systems, hardware, facilities, and software that you must assess, it is likely that you will have a fragmented collection of risk assessments (and remediation needs) for all these different parts of your organization that you must protect.